WerkaStrong/todo-list-react/README.md

 # Task list

-This is a simple "to do list".
-You can add your tasks to do, delete them or mark them as done.
+This is a simple "to do list"- my first React application without interactions.

 ## Demo
 https://werkastrong.github.io/todo-list-react/